cedadev/cis/README.md

 v1.3.2 DOI: [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.44573.svg)](http://dx.doi.org/10.5281/zenodo.44573)

-CIS is an open source command-line tool for the easy collocation, visualization, analysis, and comparison of a diverse set of gridded and ungridded datasets used across eath sciences.
+CIS is an open source command-line tool for the easy collocation, visualization, analysis, and comparison of a diverse set of gridded and ungridded datasets used across earth sciences.
 Visit our homepage at www.cistools.net.

 Installation